ibm-cloud-docs/vmwaresolutions/archiref/veeam-bms/veeam-bms-archi-post-deployment.md

 {{site.data.keyword.attribute-definition-list}}

-# Post deployment customization options with self-managed vCenter Server
+# Post deployment customization options with {{site.data.keyword.vcf-auto}}
 {: #veeam-bms-archi-post-deployment}

-In a self-managed vCenter Server® solution, you can reconfigure provisioned backup servers, configure Veeam® configuration backups, add more proxy servers, add more {{site.data.keyword.cloud}} File, Block, or Object storage, or add OS agents on virtual machines.
+In a {{site.data.keyword.vcf-auto-short}} instance, you can reconfigure provisioned backup servers, configure Veeam® configuration backups, add more proxy servers, add more {{site.data.keyword.cloud}} File, Block, or Object storage, or add OS agents on virtual machines.

 These tasks are manual, not automated.
 For more information, see [Veeam Help Center technical documentation](https://www.veeam.com/documentation-guides-datasheets.html?ad=menu-resources){: external}.